 Edited by Elodi Troskie

 Like most major cities in Europe, Rome has an incredible nightlife.
 What I love most about nights in Rome is how you’ll find something to do at any given time.
-Whether you want to go clubbing, dine at a restaurant, try street food, relax with drinks and live music or watch a movie at an open-air cinema, Rome will make sure you stay entertained.
+Whether you want to go clubbing, dine at a restaurant, try street food, relax with drinks and live music, or watch a movie at an open-air cinema, Rome will make sure you stay entertained.
 Here are my suggestions for the best things to do in Rome at night.

 Visit the Colosseum after dark

 Kickstart your trip to Rome with a night tour of the ancient Colosseum, one of the world’s greatest architectural wonders.
-Also known as the Flavian Amphitheatre, the Colosseum is the largest amphitheatre ever built.
+Also known as the Flavian Amphitheatre, the Colosseum is the largest amphitheater ever built.
 As one of the most visited attractions in Italy, you can imagine how busy it gets during the day.
 But if you visit at night, you’ll have the place almost entirely to yourself.
 At night, you’ll have unrestricted access to areas like the arena floor and the underground Hypogeum.
 At 20€ per person, the entrance fee is slightly higher if you want to visit the Colosseum at night, but the experience is definitely worth digging a little deeper in your wallet.
 Children up to the age of 12 pay 18€ and children younger than six enter for free.
 Remember to book tickets in advance!

 Italy has some of the most indulgent food in the world.
 What probably comes to mind when you think about Italian food is pizza, pasta, wine, gelato and more pizza.
 Felice a Testaccio, situated in via Mastro Giogio in the Testaccio district, is one of the best restaurants in Rome.
 Serving world-class Italian cuisine since the 1930’s, this family-owned restaurant has become an integral part of Rome’s culinary scene.
 Lunch is served daily from 12:30 until 15:00 and dinner from 19:00 until 23:00.
 Another great restaurant in Rome is Da Bucatino, a laid-back eatery serving traditional Roman dishes, top quality meat and seafood, and amazing pizza.
 Located in via Luca della Robbia, Da Bucatino is open from 12:00 until 15:00 and again from 19:00 until midnight every day except Mondays.